How to write a musician bio: 9 powerful tips

 Illustration: Benedikt Rugar

-However, writing a great musician bio is an absolutely crucial step if you want to advance your music career.
-Your bio is your chance to tell the story behind your music and give people a reason to become a fan.
+Your musician bio is your chance to tell the story behind your tracks and give people a reason to become a fan.
 It’s also what you’ll be using in all of your online materials, your promotional efforts, and as part of applications to grants and live venues.

-In this blog post, we’ll go over nine tips for writing the most effective, concise, and compelling bio that will help you present yourself in the best light and get more exposure, fans, and opportunities.
+In this in-depth guide, we’ll go over nine tips for writing the most effective, concise, and compelling musician bio that will help you present yourself in the best light and get more exposure, fans, and opportunities.

 The brutal truth is that people will stop reading your bio after the first sentence if you fail to grab their attention.
 Say you start with something like this: